milesj/emojibase/README.md

 > Only JSON datasets can be fetched from the CDN.

+> Successfully fetched data will be cached in session storage.

 #### flattenEmojiData

 By default, emoji [skin modifications are nested](#data-structure) under the base neutral skin